roualdes/testbank/README.md

 ### Steps

+Assume the exercise to be entered is stored in the path `examples/add.r` with meta data file at `examples/add.json`.
+All calls to `node cli.js` are described in more detail below.

-1. Eyeball code for malicious content.
+1. Eyeball code in `add.r` for malicious content.
+   Ensure
+2. Mustache templating is working with
+   `node cli.js test examples/add.json exercise` and
+   `node cli.js test examples/add.json solution`.
-2. Esnure run time is approximately less 2 seconds by testing the exercise, see TestBank CLI below.
-For instance, could run something like
+3. run time is approximately less 2 seconds by testing the exercise with something like
+   `time lr -e "$(node cli.js test examples/add.json exercise)"`
+4. the exercise produces valid JSON with
-   `time node cli.js test examples/ex01.json | python`
+   `lr -e "$(node cli.js test examples/add.json exercise)" | python -m json.tool`
+5. the returned JSON has the appropriate exercise and solution schema.
+If [jq](https://stedolan.github.io/jq/) is installed, then the bash script `./test_schema.sh` can help via
+   `lr -e "$(node cli.js test examples/add.json exercise)" | python -m json.tool | bash ./test_schema.sh`

-3. Run TestBank's CLI command `upsert`, see TestBank CLI below.
+If the tests aboveun TestBank's CLI command `upsert`, see TestBank CLI below.

 ## TestBank command line interface (CLI)